malvikasharan/python-novice-gapminder/_episodes/48-style.md

 - "Follow standard Python style in your code."
 - "Use docstrings to provide online help."
 ---

+## Improving a Script

+As a group, we will discuss good practices in coding style and approach in the context of a script available [here](https://github.com/tobyhodges/debugging-and-style).

+To guide the discussion, consider how the points given below could be applied to the script to improve the script in that repository.

 ## Follow standard Python style in your code.

 *   [PEP8](https://www.python.org/dev/peps/pep-0008):